PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 Both types of batches allow for different performance optimizations.
 To ensure that the right choice is always made, the following rule-of-thumb may be used:

-- Dependent batches are useful for a sparse sampling for many different component, e.g. for N-1 checks.
+- Dependent batches are useful for a sparse sampling for many different components, e.g. for N-1 checks.
 - Independent batches are useful for a dense sampling of a small subset of components, e.g. when optimizing certain parameters.
 ```